Are you busy chasing social status, the trappings of power, climbing the corporate ladder…?

 And that’s when the pond becomes your only reality.

 5. The Pond Sucks Days

 The pond is not the honky dory place it seemed to be.
-It’s just another social environment, with the same games and backstabbing as anywhere else.
+It’s just another f*cked up social environment.

 How to Stop Being a Big Fish in Small Pond